Hike at a Glance

 For those seeking a glimpse of marine life, keep your eyes peeled for dolphins and whales swimming in the waters of Backstairs Passage, which borders the park.

-Looking for hikes and trails in Baudin Conservation Park or nearby?
-Try these walks with a similar grade.
+Looking for more walks in or near Baudin Conservation Park?
+Try these trails with a similar difficulty grade.

 Explore safe